Computing motivic zeta functions on log smooth models: Introduction

 \subsection{Acknowledgements}

 We are grateful to Wim Veys for his suggestion to interpret the results in Section \ref{sec:curves} in the context of logarithmic geometry.
 The first author was supported by a PhD grant from the Fund of Scientific Research -- Flanders (FWO).
+We would also like to thank the referee for their valuable and thoughtful comments.
 The second author was supported by the ERC Starting Grant MOTZETA (project 306610) of the European Research Council, and by long term structural funding (Methusalem grant) of the Flemish Government.